 Message Response

 Set up an auto-reply.
 This is the single most impactful thing you can do for the response rate metric.
-A simple message acknowledging the buyer's question and letting them know you'll follow up with a detailed answer buys you time without breaking the 24-hour window.
+A simple message acknowledging the buyer's question and letting them know you'll follow up buys you time without breaking the 24-hour window.

 Shipping Reliability